GreenestAI/Scholar-Collector/README.md

-# Google Scholar entry collector
+# Google Scholar Entry Collector

 A Python script that collect publication information from a given google scholar profile.
 It uses the [Python scholarly library](https://pypi.org/project/scholarly/).